Primary survey

 Plain film resus room radiology

-The traditional “trauma series” (plain radiography) consists of a chest xray + pelvis + lateral C spine xray.
+The traditional “trauma series” (plain radiography) consists of a chest Xray + pelvis + lateral C spine Xray.

 Due to the increased use of CT, a full trauma series might not be required.